Tony Fomison: Background

 Fomison was born in Christchurch and studied at Linwood High School.
 He studied sculpture at the School of Fine Arts at Canterbury University, where he was taught by Rudi Gopas, and during these early years he continued an interest in archaeology which had begun in high school.
 He also compiled photographic essays during this period.
 Fomison began painting in earnest in 1960–61.
 In 1964, he travelled to England and Spain and lived in the former for three years before returning to Christchurch in 1967.
 During his time in England, he was hospitalised at Banstead Hospital after succumbing to drug addiction.
 After his return from Europe and the UK Fomison painted a series of work based on paintings and images he had seen on his travels.
 Many of these works, painted on hessian, were completed over several years.
-Typical is his Study of Holbein's ' Dead Christ’ 1971-73 based on the Holbein original 'The Dead Christ in the Tomb in the collection of the Kunstmuseum in Basel.
+Typical is his Study of Holbein's ' Dead Christ’ 1971–73 based on the Holbein original The Body of the Dead Christ in the Tomb in the collection of the Kunstmuseum in Basel.

 Study of Māori cave drawings

 After graduating from art school Fomison went to work as an archaeological assistant at the Canterbury Museum then under the directorship of Roger Duff.
 Fomison took part in a major survey of Māori rock art in South Canterbury and contributed to the archive with drawings, notes and tracings recording over 300 sites.
-A photo of Fomison in 1969 standing next to one of his cave drawing tracings is held in the Christchurch Star Archives.
+A photo of Fomison in 1969 standing next to one of his cave drawing tracings is held in the Christchurch Star archives.
 The same year Fomison used the rock drawings as an inspiration for his cover illustration for the literary magazine Landfall.
 In different colour mixes it was used for the four copies of the magazine published that year.

 Exhibitions

 Like his friend Philip Clairmont Tony Fomison had his first solo exhibition at Several Arts in Christchurch.
-Over his career would have 39 solo exhibitions including two touring survey exhibitions in1979, the Dowse Art Gallery’s Tony Fomison: a Survey of his Painting and Drawing from 1961 to 1979 and in1994 City Gallery Wellington's exhibition Fomison: What Shall we Tell Them?.
+Over his career he had 39 solo exhibitions including two touring survey exhibitions in1979, the Dowse Art Gallery’s Tony Fomison: a Survey of his Painting and Drawing from 1961 to 1979 and in 1994 City Gallery Wellington's exhibition Fomison: What Shall we Tell Them?.

-Connections with Polynesian Culture
+Connections with Polynesian culture

 Fomison moved to Auckland, the largest Polynesian city in the world, in 1973.
 From that time, his work was influenced by Polynesian culture, including attempts to help revive the skill of traditional Tā moko tattooing.
 At around this time he met fellow artist Colin McCahon, with whom he struck up a long close friendship.

 Fomison was tattooed by Samoan master tattooist Sua Sulu'ape Paulo II with a pe'a, the traditional male tattoo of Samoa.
 Only a few Europeans have received the traditional Samoan tattoo.